CMPSC-305-Allegheny-College-Fall-2023/lab04/README.md

 ## Tables

 Your database is to be composed of four or more tables having at least four columns of observations.
-The tables are to hold all the data

 ## The Build File